- Funding available for eligible students

 Patient transport is our business.
 With Trainers working in the industry, we know what it takes to train Ambulance Transport Attendants to the highest standard, producing high quality, job-ready graduates.

-This qualification starts you on the pathway for a role as an Ambulance Transport Attendant, providing non-emergency transport and care for patients who have a non-acute or chronic illness or disability and require transportation.
+This qualification starts you on the pathway for a role as an Ambulance Transport Attendant, providing non-emergency transport and care for patients who have a low or medium acuity or chronic illness or disability and require transportation.
 You will gain the skills to provide clinical assessment and pre-hospital interventions to patients in need, including providing advanced skills in life support.

 This fee-for-service program is not eligible for government funding.